SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - So stealthily teaming them up with debaters you think are good, keeps the debates close and exciting too.
 - This also gives all debaters experience in working with different kinds of people.

-- Debate can get boring fast until you've stayed long enough to acquire the taste.
+Debate can get boring fast until you've stayed long enough to acquire the taste.
-Sprinkle in stuff like Harry Potter motions, PES related motions (carefully), sugar daddy motions
+Sprinkle in stuff like Harry Potter motions, PES related motions (carefully), the sugar daddy motion
-- People won't straight up complain to
+- People won't straight up complain to the PES management about this.
+- The most